grosser/ruco/Readme.md

 TODO
 =====
  - make modified smarter <-> no manual addition of every action
- - make history more efficient (e.g. no need to check when only moving / store only diffs)
  - limit possible file size to e.g. 1MB (would hang/be too slow with big files)
  - find next (Alt+n)
  - add selection colors to forms in command_bar